LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-knowledge-base-recommendations.md

 4. Specify the maximum number of recommendations that Agent Assist will make.
 By default, this is 3.

 #### Verify the knowledge bases have been discovered and enabled
-By default, once you create a knowledge base in the Knowledge Base application, it is automatically discovered by Conversation Orchestrator and enabled for use.
+By default, once you create a knowledge base in the KnowledgeAI application, it is automatically discovered by Conversation Orchestrator and enabled for use.

 <img width="800" src="img/agentassist/verify_kbs.png">